Perelandric/Golific/README.md

 ```
 /*
 @enum --name=Animal
-Dog --string=dog --description="Your best friend, and you know it."
+Dog --string=doggie --description="Your best friend, and you know it."
-Cat --string=cat --description="Your best friend, but doesn't always show it."
+Cat --string=kitty --description="Your best friend, but doesn't always show it."
-Horse --string=horse --description="Everyone loves horses."
+Horse --string=horsie --description="Everyone loves horses."
 */
 ```
 ```
 //
 // @enum
 // --name="Animal"
-// Dog --string=dog --description="Your best friend, and you know it."
+// Dog --string=doggie --description="Your best friend, and you know it."
-// Cat --string=cat --description="Your best friend, but doesn't always show it."
+// Cat --string=kitty --description="Your best friend, but doesn't always show it."
-// Horse --string=horse --description="Everyone loves horses."
+// Horse --string=horsie --description="Everyone loves horses."
 ```

 So our examples are now fully valid enum descriptors.
 As long as you have the `go:generate` annotation previously defined, you'll be able to run `go generate` and your new source file will be generated.